BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 # Features

-* `serde` - enables serlialisation on some data types
+* `serde` - enables serialization on some data types
 * `ron` - enables reading `CostField` from files.
 NB: fixed-size arrays in `.ron` are written as tuples
 * `2d` - enables interface methods when working with Flowfields in a 2d world, additionally allows using a list of Bevy 2d meshes to initialise the Flowfields
 * `3d` - enables interface methods when working with FlowFields in a 3d world